npmcdn-to-unpkg-bot/Articles/The Module Pattern in JavaScript.md

 The Module Pattern relies on a couple of really sweet features in JavaScript.
 To understand it I will go back to the basics and gradually build it up.
 If you are already comfortable with specific topics feel free to skip the chapter.
 In the end I will expand further on the Module Pattern and modular JavaScript.

-Classes in JavaScript
+## Classes in JavaScript

 JavaScript is a class-less language, however classes can be simulated using functions.
-If you would like to learn more about OOP (Objective Oriented Programming) in JavaScript please read my article here.
+If you would like to learn more about OOP (Objective Oriented Programming) in JavaScript please read my [article](https://github.com/TimvanScherpenzeel/Articles/) on it here.

-Scope in JavaScript
+## Scope in JavaScript

 A scope is the lifespan of a variable.
 Like humans every variable is born, lives and dies.
 The beginning of a scope marks the time the variable is born and the end of the scope marks the time it dies.
 In other words: A scope is the current context of execution.
 In this context variables and expressions are 'visible'.
 If a variable is not in the current scope then it is unavaible to use and will return as undefined.